 My second book, Taken In, is set in ‘Marvellous’ Melbourne in the 1890s, and is a murder/mystery, with its main theme the issue of illegal fostering of babies and young children, the ‘baby-farming’ scandal as it was known.

-My third book, now underway, is a sequel to Taken In, and is again set in Melbourne in the late 1890s.
+My third book, Death in Black and White, is a sequel to Taken In and is again set in Melbourne in the late 1890s.
+It is planned to be launched early in 2022.
+A further sequel is also underway, to be completed (hopefully) by the end of next year.